mikeygough/my-ACS-1111-Object-Oriented-Programming-Pygame-Tutorial/07-Next-Step/readme.md

 	- https://www.techwithtim.net/tutorials/game-development-with-python/pygame-tutorial/pygame-animation/

 Note!
 The term spritehseet refers to a single image containing all of the "frames" of animation usually arranged in a grid.
 I have spritesheets for the are used here ask me an I'll privcide them.
 Also, you can find spritesheets searching the web.
 It's a common technology used for games.

+**Challenge 9**

+The game currently allows the player to pick up fruit as long as they doge the bomb.
+This is pretty easy.
+To make the game a little more challenging remove fruit that has been hit by the bomb.

+To do this you will need to check for collisions between the bomb and fruit.
+You can use the group to help with this.
+Group class has a method that checks for collsions between a sprite and all the members of the group.